 The Tempest tells the story of Prospero, an exiled ruler who transforms himself into a powerful mage in order to regain his kingdom.
 With him, stranded on a deserted island, is his young daughter Miranda, who in Act V utters the words lifted by Huxley for the title of his satirical dystopia: ‘O brave, new world, that hath such people in it!’
 Prospero’s only other company is a semi-human monster — Caliban — whom he found on the island, and Ariel, a daemon or elemental spirit whom he released from imprisonment inside a tree, in exchange for twelve years’ service.

 As an immaterial spirit, Ariel’s power is not physical but psychological, spiritual, perceptual.
 He creates illusions; that is all he does.
 Even the terrible storm with which the play opens turns out to have been a mass hallucination.
 Ariel’s hypnotic power is dramatised in music, and Gill highlights this, the flute held by Ariel in the first piece recurring in all of the others.
 Through Ariel, Prospero can make people fall in love, fight each other or kill themselves.
-He can do what he likes to his enemies, whom he has caused to be shipwrecked on the island.
+He can do what he likes to his enemies, whom he has caused to be ‘shipwrecked’ on the island in the illusory tempest.
 He can destroy them without ever revealing himself; but although his temperament has its brooding, vengeful side, he continues to grow spiritually during the action and ultimately — prompted by Ariel — foregoes the vengeance he is in a position to exact.
 The play ends happily, in marriage, the forgiveness of old feuds, the reunion of lost children, fathers, brothers and friends, and the redemption of the self ‘when no man was his own’.

-The sculpture which attracts most attention is ‘Ariel and Prospero’, because of its prominent position above the main entrance to the original building, on its South face.
+The sculpture which attracts most attention at Broadcasting House is ‘Ariel and Prospero’, because of its prominent position above the main entrance to the original building, on its South face.
 Gill portrays Ariel as a small, naked boy, though at the same time a colossus, his feet resting on the globe.
 With his hands lifted above his head, he leans back against the robed Magus who towers behind him, eyes closed, a beatific expression on his face.
 Not just the boy’s nakedness but Prospero’s posture and facial expression, as well as the positioning of his hands, are somewhat ambiguous.
 The effect is subtle, and you might wonder if it’s all in your imagination — that is, until you consider this piece in the context of the whole series.

 According to the book I consulted, ‘Broadcasting House in the Nineteen Thirties’, Gill was forced to tone down aspects of the work he had completed for the building as a result of objections at the time.
 One of the alterations was to reduce the generous proportions of the phallus with which he had endowed his Ariel figure.
 Anecdotes recall his working on ladders dressed only in a long coat, and female employees being instructed not to look up as they entered or left the building.